jigar-p/TErex1.0/README.md

 ## Dependencies
 Here's a list of dependencies that TErex requires to run!
-1. Python 2.7
+    1. Python2.7
     2. Python package Numpy
     3. nhmmer through hmmer3.1
     4. perl